 In the employer-sponsored insurance market that covers most Americans; many workers are "underinsured."
 The evidence shows onerous out-of-pocket payments causing them to forgo needed care, miss work, and fall into bankruptcies and foreclosures.
 Nonetheless, many higher-paid workers are "overinsured": the evidence shows that in this domain, surplus insurance stimulates spending and price inflation without improving health.
 Employers can solve these problems together by scaling cost-sharing to wages.
 This reform would make insurance better protect against risk and guarantee access to care, while maintaining or even reducing insurance premiums.

-Robertson, Christopher T.
+Christopher T. Robertson,

-"Scaling Cost-Sharing to Wages: How Employers Can Reduce Health Spending and Provide Greater Economic Security,"
+Scaling Cost-Sharing to Wages: How Employers Can Reduce Health Spending and Provide Greater Economic Security,

-Available at: http://digitalcommons.law.yale.edu/yjhple/vol14/iss2/1
+Available at: https://digitalcommons.law.yale.edu/yjhple/vol14/iss2/1